openEDI/documentation/PoroTomo/PoroTomo.md

 Files are stored in daily directories labeled using the format YYYYMMDD.
 Individual files names include the date and time appended at the end in the format YYMMDDHHMMSS.
-Each file respresents 30 s of data.
+Each file respresents 30 s of data, with the exception of the .h5 files available via HSDS which represent 24 hrs of data.

 DASH SEG-Y files:
     size: ~1-2 GB each